paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

         assert basic_nt.n_unnamed_fields == 0

-TODO: Provide basic code here.

 -------------------------------------------------
 Whether to Provide Access to the Type from Python
 -------------------------------------------------

-One decision to be made is whether to expose your Struct Sequence type from the module.
+One decision to be made is whether to expose your Struct Sequence *type* from the module.
-There are two use cases for this:
+There are only two use cases for this:

 - Do you want the user to be able to create your Struct Sequence/``namedtuple`` directly from Python?
   In which case then you need to expose the type of your Struct Sequence from the module.
   Then anyone can create these objects directly from Python.
-- If not, for example the objects are created only in C, then you do not need to expose the *type* in the module but you can create functions the create those Python objects (and their types) dynamically.
+- If the objects are created only in C then you do not need to expose the *type* in the module but you can create functions the create those Python objects (and their types) dynamically.

 Firstly, exposing the Struct Sequence type to Python.